JoakimLindbom/Volume-assembly-Whammy/README.md

 The assembly is mounted in the slots of the chassis and it's set tight against the bottom and upper lid; it's a rock solid construction.

-I've 3D-printed my copy on a Creality CR-6 SE #D printer, but this model should work on any 3D printer.
+I've 3D-printed my copy on a Creality CR-6 SE 3D printer, but this model should work on any 3D printer.

 ## Images
  ![Front view](https://user-images.githubusercontent.com/3755877/154145334-42c6cd9d-c0b5-4805-b12c-1fbadda25dea.png)